glorie16/crewmates/README.md

 Submitted by: **Gloriele Mendoza**

 This web app: **Fairy maker web app based on Tinkerbell.
-User can create custom fairies and look at a list of created fairies**
+User can create custom fairies and look at a list of created fairies.
+They can also delete and edit current fairies.**

 Time spent: **12** hours spent in total